 - " To never share your password or credentials with anyone for any reason.
-This includes sharing passwords or credentials with Harris Health's Information Security department or Harris Health's Information Technology department. - " To be vigilant in detecting possible phishing attempts and other cyber threats.
+This includes sharing passwords or credentials with Harris Health's Information Security Information Technology departments. - " To be vigilant in detecting possible phishing attempts and other cyber threats.
 This includes not clicking on links from unknown sources or senders. - " To ensure that sensitive information sent outside the organization is done using proper encryption methods. - " To ensure that any new products, software, or applications have been properly assessed by Harris Health's Information Security for potential risks prior to purchase and installation on Harris Health's network. - " To report any suspicious cyber activity to Harris Health's Information Security department immediately.
 This includes an unsolicited telephone call or email request asking for your password and/or username from anyone, including a Harris Health workforce member.
 You can report suspicious activity by email to the Information Security department at infosec@harrishealth.org.